hetdani8520/SV-UVM/SV/constraint_random_value_generation/multi_dim_array_constraints/README.md

 ## Unique: constraint hack to generate unique elements in a multi-dim array:(can be scaled for NxN arr)
 ### ref:-unique_2d_arr/unique_2d_arr_constraint.sv (for 1-5)
-TODO: constraint should be scaled to make sure "all" but not only "every" rows/cols/main_diagonal/anti_diagonal is unique
+TODO: constraint should be scaled to make sure "all" but not only "every" rows/cols/main_diagonal/anti_diagonal is unique IMP:Property of transitivity only applies to > or < relation but NOT to equality operations
 1. only "every" row unique
 2. only "every"col unique
 3. only "every" main-diagonal unique